loot/loot/docs/app/usage/plugin_editor.rst

   This is a list of plugins which, if present, the current plugin must load after, but which are not required.
 This metadata can be used for resolving specific compatibility issues.
 Each entry has two fields:

   - The filename is the path, relative to the game's plugins folder (usually ``Data``), of the file to be checked for.
 This field is required.
 It gives the filenames of installed plugins as autocomplete suggestions.
-  - The condition is the optional condition string that is used to determine if the file should be checked for.
+  - The condition is an optional condition string that is used to determine if the file should be checked for.
 If left blank, the file will always be checked for.
-Condition strings are a relatively advanced part of LOOT's functionality, and their syntax is covered in the Metadata Syntax documentation.
+Condition strings are a relatively advanced part of LOOT's functionality, and their syntax is covered in the `Metadata Syntax documentation`_.
+  - The constraint is an optional condition string that must evaluate to true for the file's existence to be recognised.

 Requirements
   This is a list of files that are required by the current plugin for it to function correctly.
 The current plugin will be loaded after any plugins listed.
 LOOT will also display an error message if any of the listed files are missing.
 Any file, not just plugins, can be listed here.
 Each entry has the same fields as for the load after table and two additional fields: